-We also define methods on collections of traverse handles i.e. collections of type vpiTrvsCollection.
-This methods are vpi_control() and vpi_goto().
-Their function is equivalent to applying vpi_control() with the same time control arguments to move the traverse handle of every single object in the collection.
+We also define a method on collections of traverse handles i.e. collections of type vpiTrvsCollection.
+This method is vpi\control().
+Its function is equivalent to applying vpi\control() with the same time control arguments to move the traverse handle of every single object in the collection.